 I am looking forward to a year of learning and fun with your child as we explore kindergarten together.
 During the first few weeks of school your child will learn our school and classroom rules.
 These rules will help keep us safe as we work and learn in our school environment.
 I am excited about the materials we have to enhance our kindergarten learning.

 The Kindergarten religion series is RCL Benziger’s, Blest Are We.
 Each chapter will begin with scripture; we will explore the scripture message through prayer, songs, and activities that will involve the children and their families.
 In addition, each month the students will be introduced to character building values.
 With practice, these values will become a way of life.
-Another program that we utilize at ICCS is Circle of Grace.
-This program is to educate and empower the child to actively participate in a safe environment for themselves and others.
-We will attend school Masses and later in the year we will prepare to lead the school community in a liturgical worship service.
+We will attend school Masses and later in the year we will prepare to lead the school community in a liturgical worship service (Advent Blessing).

 School begins at 7:50.
 Drop your child off at the loading dock, they will proceed to the gym and sit in the class designated space until the bell rings.
 If you arrive after the bell, you should check your child in at the front office and obtain a tardy slip.
 It is very important that every effort is made to arrive on time for the beginning of the school day.
 Most kindergarten learning activities are group oriented and involve interaction with the teacher and classmates.
 Therefore, it would be hard to make up this experience.

-If your child will be out of school because of serious illness or for reasons other than illness, you must notify the office.
+If your child will be out of school because of serious illness or for reasons other than illness, you must notify the office and Mrs. Jarreau.
 Then missed work will be requested and put together for pickup.